johonkanen/QSPICE_rust_and_cmake_example/README.md

 ## Building the Project

-To build the source directly from QSPICE, open `qspice/controlled_current.qsh`.
+The source can be build the directly from QSPICE, open `qspice/controlled_current.qsh`

 To build with CMake: